calbytes/cr_server/README.md

 # cnet_db_server
 a simple backend db web server for my website

-This applicatin is running Flask and Gunicorn.
+This application is running on Flask and Gunicorn.

-#run server on :8080
-gunicorn -w 4 -b 0.0.0.0:8080 app:app

-gunicorn -w 4 -b 0.0.0.0:8080 wsgi:app

-gunicorn -w 4 -b unix:/home/cal/c0de/cnet_db_server/app.sock --umask=777 wsgi:app

-gunicorn -w 4 -b unix:/home/cal/c0de/cnet_db_server/app.sock --umask 002 wsgi:app